 Do I legally have to hire a lawyer to get a divorce in Texas?

-Can I use the exact attorney for my custody case and my divorce?
+Can I use the same attorney for my custody case and my divorce?

-Can I do the divorce myself in Texas?
+Can I handle my own divorce in Texas?

 Why should I hire a divorce lawyer?